playermissile/dli_tutorial/index.rst

 per scan line, of which about 160 were typically visible on a TV display in the 1970s when the Atari was developed.
 This corresponds to the 160 pixel horizontal resolution of Antic Modes B through E in the standard width playfield.
-Antic Mode F (BASIC Graphics 8) has 320 addressable pixels, corresponding to half a color clock, and only artifacting color is available.
+Antic Mode F (Graphics 8 in BASIC) has 320 addressable pixels, corresponding to half a color clock, and only artifacting color is available.

 .. seealso::